IronMax03/Maze_Generator_With_Cellular_Automaton/README.md

 ### Neighborhood
 This cellular automaton use 2 different neighborhoods.
-The first one is a classical [Von Neumann Neighborhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood).
+The first one is a the [Von Neumann Neighborhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood).
-And the second counts diagonol Neighboors.
+And the second counts the Neighboors in diagonol cells.

 ### The Rules